sandragodinhosilva/virulence_traits/README.md

 #In the folder with the genomes (Faa format):
 for i in *.faa; do blastp -query $i -db VFDB_setB_pro.fas -out ${i%.*}_merops.txt -evalue 1E-5 -outfmt 6 -num_threads 8; done
 ```
 Note: cut-off is set for **E-value 1e-5**.
-If you want to change it, just modify in the above command.
+If you want to change it, just modify it in the above command.

 ### 3.2 Run script that unifies results
 ```